20n/act/README.md

 Getting started
 ===
-#### Those who want the data: biologists, maybe?
+#### Live preview
 See predicted DNA for 11 sample molecules at [Bioreachables Preview](https://preview.bioreachables.com/) (Login:Pass = public:preview).
 Due to limitations we can only make a preview version available.
 If you'd like the full version [please contact us](mailto:info@20n.com).

-#### Those who want the code: softwarers, maybe?
+#### Building the project
 Checkout the repo.
-Follow [instructions to run](https://github.com/20n/act/tree/master/wikiServices#1-wiki-content-generation).
+Follow [instructions to run](wikiServices#1-wiki-content-generation).
 The codebase is public to further the state-of-the-art in automating biological engineering/synthetic biology.
 Some modules are specific to microbes, but most of the predictive stack deals with host-agnostic enzymatic biochemistry.

 Components of 20n/act
 ===